API Reference

 });

-Note that the request to get an access token needs to always be REST.
-Once an access token is obtained using the above query, you can go ahead and use the example with both our REST and/or graphql APIs.
+Once an access token is obtained using the above query, you can go ahead and use the APIs with the Authorization header and Bearer + token format.

 Authenticated REST Example